opencog/opencog/examples/moses-pln-synergy/scm/README.md

 ...
 ```

-### (10) Fully instantiate that if a predicate is in the
-    injury-recovery-speed-predicates class, then is-well-hydrated
+### (10) Fully instantiate that if a predicate is in the injury-recovery-speed-predicates class, then is-well-hydrated implies it
-    implies it.

 ```scheme
 scheme@(guile-user)> (cog-bind implication-full-instantiation-rule)